The Airworthiness of Gliders is primarily the responsibility of the IAA.

 - Reviewing Self Declared Maintenance Programmes (SDMP)

 The IGSA has been granted a EASA Part-M Approvals by the IAA to carry out Maintenance on Gliders and issue ARCs.
+These are valid for 2 years.

 These are notices concerning Airworthiness which can range from urgent action to minor changes.